 And when getting out of town is absolutely imperative, many more Gen Xers are retreating to nature.
 Travel + Leisure cites the 2019 KOA North American Camping Report in a recent blog, claiming that “camping has become increasingly popular among younger people, particularly Millennials and Gen X-ers.”

 “We are one of the first generations that was a product of divorce.
 We're one of the first generations that doesn't necessarily care about being partnered or not,” Balzarini says.
-“If they (the hospitality industry) would focus their energies, they’d realize that our buying power is quite high.”
+"This generation that's used being ignored, we're already here sitting alone at the end of your hotel bar drinking a $24 martini.”